 --a programmable AM, FM, Short-wave radio/recorder for $59.99 (which sounds like a good value).

 * Recording, capturing or copying digital content --as digital media, as is often facilitated by an available MP3 download --to your computer, smartphone, or other MP3 player device.
 There are a ton of software options for doing that, including automatic download applications for smart phones, i-PODs, and advanced MP3 players.
 After learning to reflexively operate the controls and fast forwarding, such a digital device becomes practical.

 I manually download what interests me (using a Chromebook), then transfer it to and play it on a simple (think I paid $15, years ago) MP3 device, which holds a caboodle of files and remembers where I last left off.
 (My MP3 player's fast forward sucks, however, so be sure to check that feature before you buy a player.
 A small "graphic user interface" helps.)

 ~ For downloading (say) a 50 megabytes of audio over public

-WiFi, you want a strong, near-by signal so your download doesn't get interrupted.
+WiFi, you want a strong, near-by signal so your download doesn't get interrupted/delayed.

-* Fortunately, full featured PODcast applications have a "fast forward" feature --maybe a 15 second jump.
+For live listening: * Fortunately, full featured PODcast applications have "fast forward" --maybe even a 15 second jump feature.